 E2EE keeps your data private

 End-to-end encryption prevents anyone from accessing your data, including the email service you are using.
 In contrast, if you use an email service that does not use end-to-end encryption, such as Gmail, it can access every intimate detail stored in your emails at any time, for any reason, without you ever knowing.
+In fact, Gmail regularly gives third-party developers access to your emails(new window).
 Using an end-to-end encrypted email service gives you control over who can read your emails.